Email Newsletters: Why History Keeps Reviving Them

 - Trust and access: Readers wanted facts and opinions directly from the source, free from political bias and mass sensationalism.

-The mimeograph and postal system of that era worked like today’s email platforms—tools that democratized publishing.
+The mimeograph and postal system of that era worked like today’s email newsletters platforms — tools that democratized publishing.

 2. The Modern Echo: Fragmentation and Digital Fatigue